-3.7.5.3.
+45 3.8.5.3.
 Limpopo River Basin

-- Covering an area of 412938 km2, the Limpopo River basin spans parts of Botswana, South Africa, 42 - Zimbabwe and Mozambique, eventually entering into the Mozambique Channel.
-It has been selected 43 - 44 as a case study as it provides a clear illustration of the combined effect of desertification and climate - 45 change, and why IWM may be crucial component of reducing exposure to climate change.
-It is - 46 predominantly a semi-arid area with an average annual rainfall of 400 mm (Mosase and Ahiablame, - 47 2018).
-Rainfall is both highly seasonal and variable with the prominent impact of the El Nino / La - 48 Nina phenomena and the Southern Oscillation leading to severe droughts (Jury, 2016).
-It is also - 49 exposed to tropical cyclones that sweep in from the Mozambique Channel often leading to extensive - 50 casualties and the destruction of infrastructure (Christie and Hanlon, 2001).
-Furthermore, there is - 51 good agreement across climate models that the region is going to become warmer and drier, with a - 52 change in the frequency of floods and droughts (Engelbrecht et al., 2011; Zhu and Ringler, 2012).
+46 Covering an area of 412938 km, the Limpopo River basin spans parts of Botswana, South Africa, 47 Zimbabwe and Mozambique, eventually entering into the Mozambique Channel.
+It has been selected 48 as a case study as it provides a clear illustration of the combined effect of desertification and climate 49 change, and why IWM may be crucial component of reducing exposure to climate change.
+It is 50 predominantly a semi-arid area with an average annual rainfall of 400 mm (Mosase and Ahiablame, 51 2018).
+Rainfall is both highly seasonal and variable with the prominent impact of the El Nino / La Nina tropical cyclones that sweep in from the Mozambique Channel often leading to extensive casualties and the destruction of infrastructure (Christie and Hanlon, 2001).
+Furthermore, there is good agreement across climate models that the region is going to become warmer and drier, with a change in the frequency of floods and droughts (Engelbrecht et al., 2011; Zhu and Ringler, 2012).
+Seasonality is predicted to increase, which in turn may increase the frequency of flood events in an area that is already susceptible to flooding (Spaliviero et al., 2014).